 If you don't have any kind of broth on hand, you can resort to bouillon cubes or granules to make a broth substitute.
-Just combine one cube or one teaspoon of granules with one cup of boiling water to create the equivalent of one cup of broth.
-You'll have a good stand-in when the bouillon dissolves.
-Just scale the recipe up to make as much as you need if you need more than a cup.
+To create the equivalent of 1 cup of broth, combine 1 cube or 1 teaspoon of granules with 1 cup of boiling water and mix until the bouillon dissolves.
+Scale the recipe up to make as much as you need using these ratios.

-Bouillon tends to be saltier than broth so you might want to omit or scale back on any salt called for in the recipe.
-And resist the temptation to just sprinkle the granules into the recipe—the water is the key, effectively turning the bouillon into broth.
+Keep in mind that bouillon tends to be saltier than broth, so you might want to omit or scale back on any salt called for in the recipe.
+Also resist the temptation to just sprinkle the bouillon granules directly into the recipe—the water is the key, effectively turning the bouillon into broth.

-If you don't have the ingredients to make either of these substitutes, you still have a few options.
+If you don't have another type of broth or bouillon, you still have a few options to use in place of broth.
 These substitutes won't have the same flavor as the broth they're replacing, but they'll work in a pinch.
 Consider how they'll fit with your recipe before you give them a shot.
 They might be suitable for some recipes but not for others.

 If you need a chicken broth substitute, you can use the same amount of white wine or a combination of water with 1 tablespoon of olive oil or melted butter.
 For beef broth, combine water with 1 tablespoon soy sauce.
 A variety of dried herbs and garlic and onion powders can be mixed into boiling water and used as a replacement for vegetable broth.